zer0Kerbal/PiratesoftheKeribbean/docs/PartsCatalog.md

 ## Parts Catalog

-This part addon contains twenty (20) parts and three (3) unique IVA's, all with pirate aesthetics.
+This part addon contains twenty-three (23) parts and three (3) unique IVA's, all with pirate aesthetics.
 For Kerbal Space Program.

 1. [Parts Catalog](#parts-catalog)
    1. [Command](#command)